hachyderm/community/usage-docs/README.md

 * Attacking / demeaning others' religion is not tolerated
 * Supporting violence towards the participants of a religion is not tolerated
 * Spreading hateful speech regarding religion is not tolerated
-* To clarify potential grey areas: atheism, as the abscence of religion, as well as agnosticism is covered by the above.
-Other philosphies that could be considered "religion adjacent", like secular humanism, are also protected by this rule.
+* To clarify potential grey areas: atheism, as the absence of religion, as well as agnosticism is covered by the above.
+Other philosophies that could be considered "religion adjacent", like secular humanism, are also protected by this rule.
 * Spreading support for a subset of one religion spreading hate, violence,